awsdocs/amazon-route53-docs/doc_source/domain-transfer-to-route-53.md

 **Unlock the domain so it can be transferred**
 ICANN, the governing body for domain registrations, requires that you unlock your domain before you transfer it\.

+**Geographic TLDs only – Disable privacy protection for the domain**
+If you're transferring a domain that has a [geographic TLD](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/registrar-tld-list.html#registrar-tld-list-geographic) to Route 53, we send an email to the email address for the registrant contact that is listed in the WHOIS database to request authorization for the transfer\.
+If privacy protection is turned on, we can't get your email address\.
+You can choose whether to re\-enable privacy protection when you request the transfer to Amazon Route 53 later in the process\.
+For more information, see [Enabling or Disabling Privacy Protection for Contact Information for a Domain](domain-privacy-protection.md)\.
+Authorization isn't required for domains that have a [generic TLD](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/registrar-tld-list.html#registrar-tld-list-generic), such as \.com, \.net, or \.org\.

 **Confirm that the domain status allows you to transfer the domain**
 For more information, see [Transfer Requirements for Top\-Level Domains](#domain-transfer-to-route-53-requirements)\.